jtortorelli/cineaste-lume/src/people/arikawa-sadamasa.md

     year: 1970
 ---

-Served as a bomber pilot in WWII.

-Joined Toho briefly and then left over labor disputes.

-Joined Tsuburaya Eiji's private film effects company while Tsuburaya was blacklisted.
+Arikawa Sadamasa served as a bomber pilot during World War II.
+After the war, he briefly joined Toho but left due to labor disputes.
+He then joined Tsuburaya Eiji's private film effects company while Tsuburaya was blacklisted from the studio system.

-Returned to Toho with Tsuburaya.
+When Tsuburaya returned to Toho, Arikawa followed him and became his chief cameraman, working on nearly all of Toho's science fiction films from 1954 to 1965.
+He was a key figure in developing the visual style of the *Godzilla* series and other *kaiju* films.

-Became the second individual to bear the title "Director of Special Effects" at Toho in 1967 with the release of <i>Son of Godzilla</i>.
+In 1967, Arikawa became the second individual to officially bear the title "Director of Special Effects" at Toho with the release of *Son of Godzilla*.
+He continued in this role for *Destroy All Monsters* (1968) and *Space Amoeba* (1970), often with Tsuburaya supervising.

-Departed Toho in 1970, after the death of Tsuburaya and after completing
+Arikawa departed Toho in 1970 following the death of his mentor, Tsuburaya Eiji.
-<i>Space Amoeba</i>.